 Ducks on the North Shore!
 Are you looking for a nearby river or lake around Sydney’s North Shore where you might find some ducks?
-You just need to know where to go!
-Of course, we we can’t guarantee you’ll find them in these spots all the time (as they are animals, and they may move!)… but you’re in with a good chance.
+There are lots, you just need to know best spots to go!
+Of course, we we can’t guarantee you’ll find them in these locations all the time (as they’re animals, and they may move!)… but you’re in with a good chance.

 Can you feed ducks?

-Although duck feeding is fun for children, it is prohibited in all National Parks in Sydney.
+Although duck feeding is fun for children, duck feeding prohibited in all National Parks in Sydney.

 If you want to bring them some food in the spots that allow it, do not feed them bread as it’s the equivalent of junk food for them.
 Instead, pack food like: